 Medical Assistants (MAs) in Washington state must pursue a professional healthcare credential from the state’s Department of Health.
 Where the vast majority of state’s will accept a national certification, such as the title awarded by the American Association of Medical Assistants, Washington’s own credential simply must be earned by every in-state MA.
-You can learn more about the process of earning said credential on the state’s DOH site.
+You can learn more about the process of earning this medical assistant certification in Washington through the state’s DOH site.

 It should be noted that while this credential is mandatory, pursuing a nationally recognized credential or associate degree will further the qualifications and employability of any MA.
 Such a distinction will also give an MA greater job mobility outside of Washington’s borders.

 Washington defines a number of duties MAs are permitted to carry out under the supervision of a health practitioner.
 Some of the duties laid out are as follows:

 - Taking vital signs